Answers to Frequently Asked Questions About the Cross-Servicing Program

 The discharge does not, however, satisfy the debtor's legal obligation to pay taxes on the debt, since it may represent taxable income to the debtor.
 The term cancellation is used the same as discharge; both terms are found primarily in the tax code.
 Close out and discharge occur simultaneously.

 Given the new requirements of the DCIA, Treasury is reviewing these definitions, particularly those for write off and termination, and evaluating whether they are still valid or need to be changed.
 Please contact your agency liaison for questions about 1099C's.

-Can a 1099C be issued on debts included in bankruptcy?
+Can an Internal Revenue Service (IRS) 1099C form be issued on debts included in bankruptcy?

 Yes, debts discharged in bankruptcy should be reported on a 1099C.
 IRS then determines whether or not there is any tax consequence.

 Under federal law, a federal agency may, without first obtaining a court order, order an employer to withhold up to 15 percent of a debtor's wages for payment to the federal agency to satisfy a delinquent non-tax debt.
 See 31 U.S.C. § 3720D; 31 CFR § 285.11.